Parkour Balance Exercises

 A Beginner Parkour Training Manual Like No OtherGet Your Copy of Essential Parkour Training Today

-If you do not have the flexibility for this, do these two yoga stretches to improve.
+If you do not have the flexibility for this, the seated forward bend and downward facing dog yoga stretches will help.

 Once you can do a squat on the ground, do it on the rail.